blockchain-certificates/cert-issuer/README.md

     # If you created your own unsigned certificate using cert-tools (assuming you placed it under data/unsigned_certificates):
     cp <cert-issuer-home>/data/unsigned_certificates/<your-cert-guid>.json /etc/cert-issuer/data/unsigned_certificates/
     ```

+    Alternatively, if the web image was build, a post request can be issued.
+Please read the additonal instructions for configuring the web server.

+    ```
+    POST http://<server address>/cert_issuer/api/v1.0/issue
+    ```

+    The above post request will return a JSON signature that can be used as proof of issuance.

 2. Make sure you have enough BTC in your issuing address.